In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 Everyone has big aspirations when it comes to starting a blog.

-And some folks will be starting a blog to help them grow their business.
+And, some folks will be starting a blog to help them grow their already established business.

 The long road to success...

 Creating a blog is actually the very first step.
-It's also the easiest step.
+It's also the easiest step, I think.

 Anyone can start a blog, however, it will take much more than just simply 'making a start', to become successful in blogging.

-The road to blogging success is a long one, and if you're determined and driven enough to want to succeed as I think you are, then you will succeed.
+The road to blogging success is a long hard one, and if you're determined and driven enough to want to succeed as I think you are, then you will succeed.
+But, it's going to take -

-What ever your goal might be for starting a blog and doing blogging, just remember that it's going to take a lot of time and hard work before you can get where you want to be with your blog, OK?
+What ever your goal might be for starting a blog and doing blogging, just remember that it's going to take a lot of hard work and an incredible amount of patience before you can get where you want to be with your blog, OK?

-I've been blogging for over 7 years now, and I'm still working hard to reach my ultimate goal.
-But that's cool, because I'm in no rush.
+I've been blogging for over 8 years now, and I still haven't reached my ultimate goal.
+But that's cool, I'm in no rush.
 I'm having so much fun with blogging.
-I am enjoying the process of becoming a successful blogger, and that's what you've got to do too, enjoy the process.
+I am enjoying the process of becoming a successful blogger/solopreneur, and that's what you've got to do too, enjoy the process all the way.

 Step #1 - Choosing and purchasing a domain name

-So the first step of successfully setting up a WordPress blog is choosing a domain name.
+So the first step of successfully setting up a WordPress blog is choosing your domain name.

 Remember, in this tutorial post I will assume that you're completely new to blogging and setting up a WordPress blog, so let's first look at what a domain name actually is.